rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

 The `WebEmbedder` object exposes the following methods:
 - `launchPreallocatedProcess()`: this will create a new content process with no content.
+- `addSystemEventListener(type, listener, useCapture)`: proxies the `Services.els` method of the same name, using the shell document as a target.
+- `removeSystemEventListener(type, listener, useCapture)`: proxies the `Services.els` method of the same name, using the shell document as a target.
 - `systemAlerts`: this object exposes methods for invoking notification features of the system
   - `resendAll()`: this will resend all stored notifications from the Notifications DB.
   - `click(data)`: this will perfrom click action.
 The data parameter is an object with the following properties: